TanStack/query/README.md

 - `userQueryKey: any`
   - This is the queryKey passed in `useQuery` and all other public methods and utilities exported by React Query.
+  - It may be a string or an array of serializable values
+  - If a string is passed, it must be wrapped in an array when returned as the `normalizedQueryKey`
-- `fullQueryHash: string`
+- `queryHash: string`
-  - This must be a unique `string` representing the query and variables.
+  - This must be a unique `string` representing the entire query key.
-  - It must be stable and deterministic and should not change if things like the order of variables is changed or shuffled.
+  - It must be stable and deterministic and should not change if things like the order of variables are changed or shuffled.
-- `queryGroupId: string`
+- `normalizedQueryKey: Array<any>`
-  - This must be a unique `string` representing only the query type without any variables.
-  - It must be stable and deterministic and should not change if the variables of the query change.
+  - This array should be the same format as the queryKey but be deterministically stable and should not change structure if the variables of the query stay the same, but change order within array position.
-- `variablesHash: string`
-  - This must be a unique `string` representing only the variables of the query.
-  - It must be stable and deterministic and should not change if things like the order of variables is changed or shuffled.
-- `variables: any`
-  - This is the object that will be passed to the `queryFn` when using `useQuery`.

 > An additional `stableStringify` utility is also exported to help with stringifying objects to have sorted keys.